Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-jotform.rst

-How to create Word and PDF documents from JotForm in Power Automate (Microsoft Flow) and Azure Logic Apps
+How to create Word and PDF documents from JotForm in Microsoft Flow and Azure Logic Apps
 =========================================================================================================

 This article demonstrates how to create PDF documents from a DOCX template on a `JotForm <https://www.jotform.com/>`_ submission with the help of `Processes <../../../user-guide/processes/index.html>`_ in Power Automate (MS Flow).
 It may help you to automate the generation of different documents like applications, requests, orders, etc., in your company.